precice/precice.github.io/pages/docs/configuration/configuration-communication.md

 This may also be the case if you use participants in isolated Docker containers or if your system doesn't provide a loopback interface.

 To manually specify a network interface use the `network="..."` attribute.
-Common interface on clusters are the local ethernet `"eth0"` or the infiniband sytem `"ib0"`.
+Common interface on clusters are the local ethernet `"eth0"` or the infiniband system `"ib0"`.

 ```xml
 <m2n:sockets from="MySolver1" to="MySolver2" network="ib0" />